sudhatanmai/SimpleCalculator/README.md

-# SimpleCalculator
-A basic calculator using Python that performs addition, subtraction, multiplication, and division.
+A beginner-friendly Python calculator that performs addition, subtraction, multiplication, and division.
+Includes input validation and error handling for a smooth user experience.
+Perfect for students learning the basics of programming and GitHub.